-- The Imaging Document Consumer shall be grouped with an ITI XDS.b Document Consumer, thereby supporting the Document Consumer's transactions for querying a Document Registry and retrieving from a Document Repository as defined in ITI XDS.b. - The Importer Actor in the Import Reconciliation Workflow profile is generic in terms of not defining a specific transport mechanism for the Evidence Objects it imports.
-It may be necessary for the Importer to be grouped with additional Actors to support specific transport mechanisms.
-For example, to support import from PDI Media, the Importer Actor must be grouped with the Portable Media Importer Actor. - When multiple actors are grouped in a single product implementation, all transactions originating or terminating with each of the supported actors shall be supported (i.e., the IHE transactions shall be offered on an external product interface).
-The exceptions to this rule are any transactions defined between actors in the required groupings defined above. - For example, the Procedure Step In Progress/Completed transaction does not need to be supported between the Performed Procedure Step Manager and the Image Manager when these are grouped together in a single system.
-On the other hand, the Report Submission Transaction must be supported even by an implementation that groups the Report Creator and the Report Manager. - When two or more actors are grouped together, internal communication between actors is assumed to be sufficient to allow the necessary information flow to support their functionality; for example, the Image Manager provides necessary information updates to the Image Archive to support its Query/Retrieve functionality.
-The exact mechanisms of such internal communication are outside the scope of the IHE Technical Framework. - The following examples describe which actors typical systems might be expected to support.
-This is not intended to be a requirement, but rather to provide some examples to aid understanding. - A modality system, such as an MRI scanner and console or Ultrasound system might typically include an Acquisition Modality actor and a Print Composer actor. - An imaging workstation, such as a post-processing workstation or advanced review station might typically include an Image Display actor, an Evidence Creator actor and a Print Composer actor. - An HIS registration and order entry system might typically include the ADT Patient Registration actor and an Order Placer actor. - A departmental RIS system might typically include a Department System Scheduler actor, an Order Filler actor, a Performed Procedure Step Manager actor, a Report Manager actor and a Report Reader actor. - An Ultrasound system that generates echo report measurements would likely include an Acquisition Modality actor that supports both the Scheduled Workflow Profiles and the Evidence Documents Profile.
+For example, the Procedure Step In Progress/Completed transaction does not need to be supported between the Performed Procedure Step Manager and the Image Manager when these are grouped together in a single system.
+On the other hand, the Report Submission Transaction must be supported even by an implementation that groups the Report Creator and the Report

+1310 must be supported even by an implementation that groups the Report Manager.

+When two or more actors are grouped together, internal communication between actors is assumed to be sufficient to allow the necessary information flow to support their functionality; for example, the Image Manager provides necessary information updates to the Image Archive to

+1315 support its Query/Retrieve functionality.
+The exact mechanisms of such internal communication are outside the scope of the IHE Technical Framework.

+The following examples describe which actors typical systems might be expected to support.
+This is not intended to be a requirement, but rather to provide some examples to aid understanding.

+- A modality system, such as an MRI scanner and console or Ultrasound system might typically include an Acquisition Modality Actor and a Print Composer Actor. - An imaging workstation, such as a post-processing workstation or advanced review station might typically include an Image Display Actor, an Evidence Creator Actor and a Print Composer Actor. - An HIS registration and order entry system might typically include the ADT Patient Registration Actor and an Order Placer Actor. - A departmental RIS system might typically include a Department System Scheduler Actor, an Order Filler Actor, a Performed Procedure Step Manager Actor, a Report Manager Actor and a Report Reader Actor. - An Ultrasound system that generates echo report measurements would likely include an Acquisition Modality Actor that supports both the Scheduled Workflow Profiles and the Evidence Documents Profile.